-Abstract- This research inspects the shock of marketing mix strategies on patient satisfaction at Wolaita Sodo University teaching and referral hospital.
-It consist dependent and independent variables.
-The dependent variable called hospital performance which measured by patient satisfaction.
-The independent variables are familiar with the culture the research case which includes; promotion, price, physical evidence, process, people, access/place/distribution and service of health.
-The research used quantitative data to explore its relationship by having primary data through a questionnaire, which was administered in the Otona teaching and referral hospital.
-The researcher targeted the hospital's professionals who were working at radiology, gynecology, pharmacy, eye clinic and other specialist's sections.
-The research population of this research consists of 243 workers/specialists from Otona hospital in South Nation Nationalities People Region (SNNPR).
-The researcher retrieves 52 valid research questionnaires.
-A purposive sampling strategy was used to choose the participants in this research.
+- 6 This research inspects the shock of marketing mix strategies on patient satisfaction at Wolaita - 7 Sodo University teaching and referral hospital.
+It consist dependent and independent - 8 variables.
+The dependent variable called hospital performance which measured by patient - 9 satisfaction.
+The independent variables are familiar with the culture the research case which - includes; promotion, price, physical evidence, process, people, access/place/distribution and - service of health.
+The research used quantitative data to explore its relationship by having - primary data through a questionnaire, which was administered in the Otona teaching and - 13 referral hospital.
+The researcher targeted the hospital?s professionals who were working at - radiology, gynecology, pharmacy, eye clinic and other specialist?s sections.
+The research - population of this research consists of 243 workers/specialists from Otona hospital in South - 16 Nation Nationalities People Region (SNNPR).
+The research sample in this research also - determined 56 according to (Kothari 2004) workers.
+The researcher retrieves 52 valid research - questionnaires.
+A purposive sampling strategy was used to choose the participants in this - 19 research.

-Keywords: marketing mix strategies, otona hospital, patient satisfaction, hospital performance.
+37 38 Index terms- marketing mix strategies, otona hospital, patient satisfaction, hospital performance.